-If three laps or more have been completed by the leader of the race and all other active riders on the same lap as the leader, but less than twothirds of the race distance (Moto2, Moto3) or three-quarters of the race distance (MotoGP), in both cases rounded down to the nearest whole number of laps, then the race will be restarted according to Art.
+If three laps or more have been completed by the leader of the race but less than two-thirds of the race distance (Moto2, Moto3) or three-quarters of the race distance (MotoGP), in both cases rounded down to the nearest whole number of laps, then the race will be restarted according to Art.
 1.26.
 If it is found impossible to restart the race, then the results will count and half points will be awarded in the Championship.

-If the results calculated show that two-thirds of the race distance (Moto2, Moto3) or three-quarters of the race distance (MotoGP), in both cases rounded down to the nearest whole number of laps have been completed by the leader of the race and by all other active riders on the same lap as the leader, then the race will be deemed to have been completed and full Championship points will be awarded.
+If the results calculated show that two-thirds of the race distance (Moto2, Moto3) or three-quarters of the race distance (MotoGP), in both cases rounded down to the nearest whole number of laps have been completed by the leader of the race then the race will be deemed to have been completed and full Championship points will be awarded.